DeskDay supports secure Single Sign-On (SSO) using OpenID Connect (OIDC) and SAML.

 Step 1: Add a New OIDC SSO Configuration in DeskDay

-In the DeskDay Portal → Customers, open the customer account.
+In the DeskDay Portal → Customers, select your company or customer account.

 Select SSO+